Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

 \subsubsection{Influence of the DFT+$U$ correlated orbitals on equilibrium volume}

-Understanding this difference of behavior according to correlated orbitals requires to go back to the expression of total energy.
-The DFT+$U$ total energy can be written as:
+Understanding this difference in behavior according to correlated orbitals requires that we go back to the expression for total energy.
+The DFT+$U$ total energy can be written as

-In order to understand the origin of the change of volume in various DFT+$U$ calculations, we have plotted $E_{{\rm DFT}+U}$, $E_{\rm DFT}$ and $E_U$ on Fig.~\ref{fig:optim-wannier} for four different calculations: DFT+\Uff{} using atomic orbitals or Wannier orbitals and DFT+\Uff+\Upp{} using atomic orbitals or Wannier orbitals.
+In order to understand the origin of the change in volume in various DFT+$U$ calculations, we have plotted $E_{{\rm DFT}+U}$, $E_{\rm DFT}$, and $E_U$ in Fig.~\ref{fig:optim-wannier} for four different calculations: DFT+\Uff{} using atomic orbitals or Wannier orbitals and DFT+\Uff+\Upp{} using atomic orbitals or Wannier orbitals.

-In those graphs, the different energies have been shifted in order to make the comparison of the variation easier.
+In those graphs [Figs.~\ref{fig:optim-wannier}(a)-\ref{fig:optim-wannier}(d)], the different energies have been shifted in order to make the comparison of the variation easier.
 The blue curve is the total energy of the system $E_{{\rm DFT}+U}$, as a function of the volume.
 The minimum of this function gives the equilibrium energy and the equilibrium volume.
-The green curve represent the DFT energy, calculated with the DFT+U density $E_{\rm DFT}[n_{{\rm DFT}+U}]$.
-The orange graph represents $E_U$ that depends explicitly on \Uff{} and \Upp{} terms.
+The green curve represents the DFT energy, calculated with the DFT+U density $E_{\rm DFT}[n_{{\rm DFT}+U}]$.
+The orange graph represents $E_U$ that depends explicitly on the \Uff{} and \Upp{} terms.